Anne-SophieNehls/Anne-SophieNehls/README.md

 ## Hello there
 I'm Anne 🧜‍♀️ a little creativ Nerd from the north of germany.

-💻 I’m currently becoming an awesome Fullstack Developer @Supercode ➰and learning React and TypeScript
+💻 I’m an Alumni from the awesome Fullstack Developer Bootcamp by @Supercode ➰and learning React and TypeScript